E-comOS-Operation-System/commandbox/README.md

 ```
 [computer:user] root > switch user1
 ```
+### How do we understand what this actually means?
+It's very simple; it's just a library that simply allows ebts to call commands.
 ## How exactly does it work?
 Let's take the operation of "ebts" as an example.<br>
 ebts ------->(send a request)commandbox --------->(Find and load command)---------------> Run it , and show result to user<br>